How to authenticate your personal domain name

 In the "Authenticate your domain" section of your domain name, click on "Get Started" (number 4 in the image).

-Step #2: On your domain provider account
+Step #2: In your domain provider account

 You need to copy these CNAMEs records in order to integrate them into the DNS Settings of your web host's site.